jamesnike/LocalEventConnect/replit.md

 ## Changelog

 - July 10, 2025.
+Added comprehensive user data - created interests, personality traits, and AI signatures for all database users to ensure consistent signature display across all components
+- July 10, 2025.
 Updated home page header to display user signature instead of interests, with proper styling and truncation for long signatures
 - July 10, 2025.
 Fixed AI signature database storage - now saves generated signatures to user profile and displays persisted signature from database instead of local state
 - July 10, 2025.
 Expanded personality options from 24 to 60 traits with diverse characteristics, reduced selection limit from 5 to 3 traits for more focused personality profiles